scalameta/scalameta/docs/hosts.md

     1. Again, if we look into existing reflection facilities of Scala, we'll observe that trees begin their lives naked (just syntax) and then get attributed by the typechecker (i.e. have their `var tpe: Type` and `var symbol: Symbol` fields assigned, typically in place).
 Semantic operations are only available for attributed trees, and there are some operations that are only available on unattributed trees, which means that the users need to be aware of the distinction. scala.meta unifies these concepts, exposing semantic methods like `Type.<:<` or `Scope.members` that take care of attribution transparently from the user.

   1. Finally, trees are aware of their context.
 First of all, there's the `Tree.parent` method that can go up the tree structure if the given tree is a part of a bigger tree (as a host implementor, you don't need to worry about maintaining `parent` at all - it is maintained automatically by scala.meta's infrastructure: when a tree is inserted into another tree, it is cloned and gets its `parent` updated accordingly).
-Also, there's the notion of hygiene (not yet fully implemented) that postulates that trees should generally remember the lexical context of their creation site and respect that context even when they are put into parent that comes from a different context.
-At this point, the only thing that you need to do to support hygiene is to set denotations in the trees that you return to users (see the "Semantics" section for more information about denotations).
+Also, there's the notion of hygiene that postulates that trees should remember the environment of their creation site and respect that environment even when they are put into parent that comes from a different context (again, as a host implementor, you don't have to do anything about this - everything is filled in automatically by scala.meta).

 ### Immutability